 Community Advisory Committee

-The Advisory Committee on Corporate Responsibility in Investment Policies (ACCRIP) comprises faculty, staff, alumni and students of Brown and is advisory to the University’s president on matters of corporate responsibility in investment policies.
+The Advisory Committee on University Resources Management (ACURM) comprises faculty, staff, alumni and students of Brown and is advisory to the University’s president on matters of corporate responsibility in investment policies.

 Both external and internal audit functions serve to ensure compliance with endowment policies and federal requirements.
 An external auditor assures the public of Brown’s investment returns and financial standing, while Brown’s internal audit function provides oversight of internal processes to help ensure compliance with fiduciary duties.